What is Corneal Dystrophy and How Can Scleral Contact Lenses Help?

 Stromal Corneal Dystrophies, which affect the central or stromal layer of the cornea.
 These include granular corneal dystrophy, Lattice corneal dystrophy and macular corneal dystrophy.

 Posterior Corneal Dystrophies, which affect the innermost layers of the cornea.
 These include congenital hereditary endothelial corneal dystrophy, Fuchs’ corneal dystrophy, posterior polymorphous corneal dystrophy and Schnyder crystalline corneal dystrophy.

 Why Should I Contact an Optometrist?
 I already See a Corneal Specialist!

 At Silicon Valley Eye Physicians we have the knowledge and technology to monitor your eye health closely.
 Many patients are astonished at the level of diagnostic equipment and the extent of examinations at our practice.
-With early detection, Dr. Moshe Mendelson and Dr. Jackson Lau can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.
+With early detection, Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.

 Also, at Silicon Valley Eye Physicians we are trained in fitting specialty contact lenses and can evaluate whether scleral lenses are the ideal choice for your condition.
 We will conduct all the necessary eye exams, such as the exact mapping and measuring of your cornea’s surface, and provide you with the best lenses for optimal comfort and clear vision.Our practice serves patients from Sunnyvale, Los Altos, Mountain View, and Cupertino, California and surrounding communities.